 Time Off: We don’t have an official time off policy.
-Naturally, we appreciate knowing about weddings, etc at the beginning of your stint so that we may plan for your absence.
-We are flexible throughout the spring if you need personal time here and there to run a quick errand, see the doctor, go to the bank, etc. Again, just let us know ahead of time so that we can arrange for this for you…and remind us as the date nears.
+Naturally, we appreciate knowing about any absences at the beginning of your stint so that we may plan to fill in.
 We rely on our crew and your commitment to helping our farm run.
-Sometimes we can arrange for you to have days off in exchange for working other days for example.

 Sick Time: When you’re sick, please let us know and please don’t work if it’s contagious.
 If health circumstances arise that cause you to miss more than 7 days of work during the season due to illness, there will need to be some discussion as to whether the crew membership is the right situation for you at this time.
 You do not need to make up work for sick days.

 Personnel & General Policies:

 Drugs and Alcohol: Illegal drugs are not permitted on the farm property at any time.
-Alcohol is permitted in moderation.
 It is unacceptable to work while under the influence of alcohol or drugs (well, an occasional beer if we’re working late).

 Customer Interactions: One Drop Farm is a business and we depend on our customers for our livelihood.
 All crew members must present well and be professional, polite, and helpful to all people who come to the farm.
 Crew members are often the first face of the farm folks see and this interaction can form the basis of their opinion of our farm.